ticketmaster/aurora/catalog/pages/breadcrumbs/index.md

 ### Breadcrumb

 Breadcrumb Component to assist the user in visualizing site navigation hierarchically.
-Breadcrumb contains relevant metadata to populate the BreadcrumbList Schema.org entity.
-Please visit the [BreadcrumbList documentation page](https://schema.org/BreadcrumbList) for more details.

 ### Props